veliovgroup/request-extra/README.md

 ## Note

 We build this package to serve our needs and solve our issues with Node's native API.
 It may have a lack of compatibility with `request()` module API, or compatible only partially.
-Use on your own risk or wait for stable `v1.1.x`.

 ## API